schmocker/Pyjamas/Models/PowerPlantsLoad/ScaledPower/V001/README.md

-# OPEX - Operating Expenses
+# Scaled power

-Determine the operating expenses of each power plant
+Determine the output power[W] of each power plant

 ## Inputs
 The inputs to this model are: